 Making even small personalizations in your emails, like the student’s name in this parent’s university fundraising campaign, makes a big difference in creating a long-lasting relationship.

 6. Answer Student Questions with Chatbots and Apps

 Have you ever read through a long FAQ page, just to find out the answer you’re seeking isn’t there?
 Chatbots offer a better alternative.
 Referred to as “conversational marketing,” students simply type (or speak) their question and the bot draws from its resources to provide a specific answer.
 Chatbots can be integrated into apps like Facebook Messenger or directly through your website using companies like Virtual Spirits.

 Another way to engage students is through apps.
 A great example is Georgia State University’s Pounce, which integrates its incoming student data with the tasks they have to complete by certain dates.
 Students receive personalized guidance through prompts and reminders on their phone.

 Both chatbots and apps are growing in popularity as a higher education marketing tactic.
 They’re ideal for potential students during the complex application process.
 Universities can provide immediate support without the institution having to invest in more staffing resources.
 It also signals to students that your university is forward-thinking and open to new technologies.

 By using chatbot services like Virtual Spirits, universities can provide immediate answers for students at any time of day, on their terms.

 Corporate stuffiness is out and authentic content is in!
-Successful higher education marketing strategies focus on building a genuine connection and responding quickly.
+A successful higher education marketing strategy focuses on building a genuine connection and responding quickly.
 Your various audiences should feel important and invested in their relationship with your institution.
-If your marketing team needs help graduating to an effective higher education marketing strategy for 2019, Pacific54 can help.
+If your marketing team needs help graduating to an effective higher education marketing strategy for 2020, Pacific54 can help.
 Contact us for a consultation.